Baby Assassins: Reception

 Robert Daniels of The New York Times regarded the first film in the series positively, describing it as "a colorful and wild blitzkrieg".

 To commemorate the release of the second film, a stage greeting was held at Shinjuku Piccadilly in Tokyo on March 25, 2023.
-Featured in this event was the director Yugo Sakamoto, the lead duo Akari Takaishi and Saori Izawa, the villains Jou and Tatsuomi Hamada, Atomu Mizuishi, and the new school leader who performed the theme song appearing on stage.
+Featured in this event were the director Yugo Sakamoto, the lead duo Akari Takaishi and Saori Izawa, the antagonists Joey Iwanaga and Tatsuomi Hamada, Atomu Mizuishi, and the members of Atarashii Gakko!, who performed the theme song live on stage.